yichenhsiaonz/practice_database/README.md

 # practice_database
 High school class project.\
 PHP database and HTML frontend that allows the user to search and filter through the database.
-Also allows editing of the database through the frontend with an admin login.
+Also allows editing of the database through the frontend with an admin login.\
+Currently non-functional as high school local server database is inaccessible.